-How can I get my electric service reconnected in Texas?
+How can I reconnect electricity in Texas?

-If you cannot afford to pay your past-due balance today, you can try to set up a payment plan with your provider, or you can shop for another light company with no deposit here on ComparePower.
+If you cannot afford to pay your past-due balance today, you can try setting up a payment plan with your provider or shop for a different light company with no deposit on ComparePower.

 Light company disconnects in Texas

 By understanding your obligations and rights regarding the electric service disconnection process, you may avoid the cost and hassle of losing your electric service.